phillbush/mpv-concat/README.md

 	Ctrl + 6	# Concatenate number 6
 	Ctrl + D	# Exit segment deletion mode

+**Preview concatenation.**
+To preview how the segment concatenation will look like, press `Ctrl + P` to enter the preview mode.
+In this mode, the player will jump between segments.
+To exit from the preview mode, press `Ctrl + P` again.

 **Write concat file.**
 To write the `concat.txt` file, to be used by ffmpeg, press `Ctrl + W`.
 It's important that there are at least one segment, otherwise a blank